Ericsson/CodeCompass/doc/deps.md

 webpage but another issue is that the prebuilt packages don't use runtime type informations (RTTI) which is needed for CodeCompass.
-Clang needs to be compiled with RTTI manually.
+Clang needs to be compiled with RTTI manually. important： if you install another LLVM/Clang version,you had better to uninstall them. when you build CodeCompass, System will read defaute env in your computer rather than you install LLVM/Clang.
 ```bash
 # If you want Clang's diagnostic output to have colours, install the following.
 sudo apt-get install libtinfo-dev